 We should be happily stepping into a new challenge and phase of life -- a time of our own, and yet -- we are afraid.

-Before you retire, you have many options youo might want to consider.
-Simply thinking about retirement issues might take the anxiety to a lesser level as you understand your options... instead of letting them roll around in you mind.
+Before you retire, you have many options you might want to consider.
+Simply considering retirement issues might take the anxiety to a lesser level if you being to understand your options... instead of letting them roll around in you mind.
 Small issues become big issues.
 Right?

 Now, Tell me -- HOW does a person make the mental adjustment to "walk out the door" and retire?
 I was employed for 36 years with the same employer.
 I was eligible to retire for four years... and yet, I continued to work.
 WHY?